GmSSL/GmSSL-PHP/README.md

   * key - The decryption key.
 The length should be GMSSL_SM4_KEY_SIZE (16).
   * iv - Initial Vector (IV), use the same value in gmssl_sm4_gcm_encrypt
   * aad - AAD (Associated Authenticated Data) is the authenticated-only message (not encrypted).
+  * taglen - Length of the MAC tag at the last of ciphertext.
   * data - To be encrypted plaintext of any length.
 * Return Values - The output GCM ciphertext.
 * Errors/Exceptions - Throw exceptions on invalid input or GmSSL library inner errors.